 The statute is a jumping off point for determining custody, not the end, in parentage cases.

 Custody of children has to be determined both in divorce actions and in parentage actions, actions involving two adults that are not married to each other.
 The statute above is only specific to a child born out of wedlock; if the parents are married and filing for divorce then this statute doesn’t apply and the court is going to determine custody based on, primarily, the best interests of the child.
+Talk to attorneys helping with divorce cases about the same and make sure to keep the child’s interests in mind first.

 Public policy of Oklahoma at this time, is, unless there are mitigating factors, both parents are fit to be custodians of the child, therefore, joint custody is preferred by the courts if this is possible.
 I actually heard a judge say that he really didn’t care if the parents felt like they could co-parent; in his court, all custody matters would be joint custody situations even if the parents hate each other and refuse to get along.
 Not all courts rule this way, most courts prefer parents to have joint custody, but will look at all factors if the parties are unable to work together and they are in contest over who should have primary custody.